meisterplayer/media-nativehls/README.md

 #### safariDesktopDisabled *[Boolean]* (default: false) ####

-This disables native HLS playback on safari browsers.
-This can be done for example when you have another plugin that allows HLS playback but with more features.
-This config option is only affected on the current instance.
+This flag can be used to disable the plugin in Safari on macOS.
+This can be useful when you do want to use it for mobile playback, but have a more feature rich HLS plugin for macOS.

 Example: